fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The first creation is water.
 The Prophet, sallallahu alayhi wa sallam, said:
 > « Allāh created everything from water. » [Related by Ibn Hibban]

 Allah knows best.
 This means that Allāh created water before creating light, darkness, Earth, the heavens, the Throne, or the Guarded Tablet.
 Allāh made water the origin for other creations.
 He created the Throne from water.
 Then He created the Upper Pen, then the Guarded Tablet.
-After these creations, Allāh created the rest of the creations: the Earth, heavens, animals, mountains, trees, and rivers.
+After these creations, Allāh created the rest of the creations: the Earth, heavens, animals, mountains, trees 🌳, and rivers.
 Adam, peace be upon him, was of the last kind of creation, humans.

 ### The Throne